The Ultimate Guide to Successful Team Retrospectives (Part 1): 3 Tips for Introducing Retros

 Commitment through team decision

-In general, it makes sense to make the decision about the introduction of retrospectives in a team and to determine the duration and frequency of the retrospectives together in the team.
-Regardless of whether you use it weekly, every 2 weeks or every 3 weeks - the most important thing is that all team members commit to keep this rhythm at least for a test period.
+In general, it makes sense to make the decision about introducing retrospectives in the team and to jointly determine the duration and frequency of the retrospectives together as a team.
+Regardless of whether you schedule them weekly, every 2 weeks or every 3 weeks - the most important thing is that all team members commit to maintaining this rhythm, at least for a test period.

-In the most agile sense, this rhythm should also be regularly questioned.
-Therefore, actively communicate the selected rhythm as "experiment to be checked".
-This will reduce defenses in the team and shows that emphasis is placed on active participation in the team.
+In keeping with the agile spirit, this rhythm should also be questioned regularly.
+Therefore, actively communicate the selected rhythm as a “reviewable experiment”.
+This will reduce defensiveness in the team and shows that value is placed on active participation in the team.

 Deal with objections

-Important: There could be feedback like "Do we need retrospectives?
-Our team is too good for retrospectives".
+Important: There might be feedback such as “Do we need retrospectives?
+Our team is too good for retrospectives”.
 No. No team is too good for retrospectives!
-In this English language article are there some good answers to the classic doubts, like & #8222; do we need a retrospective in every sprint? & #8220; Etc.
+In this English language article there are some good answers to the classic doubts, such as “Do we need a retrospective in every sprint?” etc.

 Test Echometer now for free & enable varied retrospectives conveniently for all your teams!

-Many teams had little contact with agile work and the feedback culture necessary for retrospectives.
+Many teams have had little contact with agile working and the feedback culture necessary for retrospectives.
 And even many teams that have been working “agile” for a long time are not necessarily familiar with the agile mindset - let alone live it.

 While methods are relatively easy to adapt, it takes time for teams to adapt a new mindset and work successfully with it.
 That is why it should be part of the inventory, especially when introducing retrospectives, to reflect on the implementation of the agile values in the team and then to make them a topic in the retrospectively.
 You can find out more about agile values and how you can use them in ours Blog article on agile values.